streamingfast/substreams-sink-sql/README.md

       schema: "./schema.sql"
 ```

-This is used by `substreams-sink-sql` to gather all required information about how to run and configure the sink, namely the output `module`, what service is desired, `sf.substreams.sink.sql.v1.Service` here and the config that in case of Substreams:SQL contains the schema file to populate the database on `substreams-sink-sql setup` step.
+This is used by `substreams-sink-sql` to gather all required information about how to run and configure the sink, namely the output `module`, what service is desired, `sf.substreams.sink.sql.v1.Service` here.

+When using `db_out`, it is mandatory to provide a `schema.sql` file, which will be used during the `substreams-sink-sql setup` step.

 ### Network